ramigiki/passwordfactory/README.md

     ```

 >**Note** A dist directory will be created with tar.gz file.
 It can be published and installed using setup.py commands

 ---

+### Continuous Integration Pipeline

+>**Note**: Github Actions are used for continuous integration

+* Checks performed on commit to main

+    ```text
+    - Run linter to check code standards
+    - Run pytest to execute tests

+    ```

+* Code will be merged to main branch once the checks are successfull

+---